Time off for appointments

 If you work through an agency

-You can get paid time off for antenatal appointments if you've worked through the same agency for at least 12 weeks.
+You can get paid time off for antenatal appointments if you've worked in the same placement for at least 12 weeks in a row.

-What counts as reasonable time for an antenatal appointment
+What counts as reasonable time for an appointment

 'Reasonable' time off for an antenatal appointment includes: